kkhawk20/CPSC542/Assignment2/run_me/README.md

 *

 ChatGPT Prompt Uses:
 * I need to take this directory of images that was separated for image classification.
 Can you help me reorganize this so I can have images and masks for the three directories of train, test, and validation?
+* What are some common models that are utilitized for image segmentation?
+* * General Debugging stuff for model & utilities *
 *